vindarel/common-lisp-course-in-videos/README.md

 > Keeping compile-time computing in mind (more on that later).
 A look at a function's disassembly.
 So… you might not need a macro yet ;)

-8.7 COMMA SPLICE ,@ the third most important macro mechanism
+9.7 COMMA SPLICE ,@ the third most important macro mechanism

 > What we see: when use it, understanding the common error messages, passing body forms to our macro.
 Our first macro model.

-8.8 &body and other macro parameters.
+9.8 &body and other macro parameters.
 Our second macro model.

 > What we see: how &body differs to &rest.
 Macro parameters: lots of possibilities, but some conventions carry meaning.
 Our own DOLIST macro.
 Our second macro model you can follow.

-8.9 Putting this together: with-echo macro.
+9.9 Putting this together: with-echo macro.
 Macroexpand in use.

 > We build our first macro with backquote and comma-splice, even a quote followed by a comma.
 We use macroexpand.

-8.10 GENSYM -the simple fix to the most dangerous macros gotcha
+9.10 GENSYM -the simple fix to the most dangerous macros gotcha

 > What we see: what is variable capture and how to avoid it.
 Writing our own REPEAT macro.
 A little discussion about Common Lisp VS Scheme macros.
 GENSYM can be used outside macros too.

 At this point you know enough to write all common macros.
 See the exercises for easy and not-so-easy ones.

-8.11 CALL-WITH pattern: simplifying macros
+9.11 CALL-WITH pattern: simplifying macros

 > We saw there can be subtle pitfalls when we write a macro.
 This pattern allows to offload most of the work to a function, which presents many advantages.
 We demo with our REPEAT macro.

-8.12 Compile time computing
+9.12 Compile time computing

 When writing macros, we have the full power of Common Lisp at compile time.
 This gives great tools to the developer: early type errors and warnings, faster runtime.

 > What we see: a simple example, writing a scientific macro for conversion of unit at compile time, existing libraries for that, introduction to dispatching macro characters and reader macros.

-8.13 Lists VS AST
+9.13 Lists VS AST

 > What we see: other languages don't have macros but can manipulate Abstract Syntax Trees.
 Code as lists of symbols is not the same, we would need a third-party library to manipulate a Lisp AST proper.
 This doesn't prevent us to develop crazy macros though, see this library adding Haskell-like type checking on top of Common Lisp, in pure CL macros.

-8.14 Two example macros for compile-time computing
+9.14 Two example macros for compile-time computing

 > defstar allows to specify a function's arguments' types, Serapeum's ecase-of does exhaustiveness type checking.
 At compile time, of course.

-8.15 SYMBOL-MACRO
+9.15 SYMBOL-MACRO

 > A symbol macro is not your everyday Lisp development tool, but it expands your toolbet.
 Again.

-8.16 Read-time evaluation with #.
+9.16 Read-time evaluation with #.

 > Macros occur at compile-time.
 But Common Lisp blurs the lines between read time, compile time and run time.
 This allows to execute code at READ time.

-8.17 EDITOR TOOL: macrostep **(FREE PREVIEW, Lem demo)**
+9.17 EDITOR TOOL: macrostep **(FREE PREVIEW, Lem demo)**

 > Macrostep is an editor extension that helps understand our macro expansions.
 It is only available in Sly and Lem.
 We demo with the Lem editor.

-## Section 9: additional and optional
+## Section 10: additional and optional content

-9.1 🚀 Scripting with batteries included
+10.1 🚀 Scripting with batteries included

 > I demo what may be the simplest method to run some Lisp code as of today.
 We use a simple to install binary that allows to run lisp files as scripts, with many third-party libraries already baked-in.
 We request an HTTP endpoint and we parse it in JSON, without resorting to Quicklisp, and our script starts fast: we don't wait for the libraries to load.
 I show built-in scripts: a simple HTTP server to serve a local directory, a simple web app with routes, how to watch and auto-reload files.